Collinformatics/AudioTranscription/README.md

 Find the python executable file with the terminal:

-- Open a new terminal window (dont use the Intellij terminal) and run the command from your starting directory
+- Open your computers terminal app (dont use the Intellij terminal) and run the command:

       find . -name python.exe 2>/dev/null

   The executable file should be in a path that contains: Programs/Python/

-  This will be followed by a folder with a name that descrivbes the version of python
+  This will be followed by a folder with a name that describes the version of python

   Ex: Python313